ory/web/src/pages/blog/keto-zanzibar-evolution.md

 > milliseconds and availability of greater than 99.999% over 3 years of
 > production use."

-Authorization is the process of determining wo is allowed to do what in an application.
-It is still a hard problem to solve.
-Especially in critical global systems featuring human and machine actors with different sets of permissions.

-The challenge is to process billions of permission checks fast and without downtime across many different environments.
+## Problem Statement

-A solution would have to enable Google to continue to grow at a massive scale, and work in milliseconds - independent of location around the globe.
-There are a number of hard requirements for such a solution, it had to be:
+Google needed a solution that would enabled them to continue to grow at a massive scale, but still respond within milliseconds - independent of location around the globe.
+They had a number of hard requirements for this to work, it had to be:

 - flexible,
-- low latency;
+- low latency,
+- large scale,
 - always available and
 - consistent.

-A highly qualified team of researchers came up with a new type of access system, codenamed Zanzibar (it was originally
+A highly qualified team of researchers came up with a new type of access system, later codenamed Zanzibar ( originally it was
 [called "Spice"](https://mobile.twitter.com/LeaKissner/status/1136631437514272768)
 ).
-This substance from the space saga “Dune” makes it possible to safely travel to other planets and grants superhuman powers.
-For cloud based services in particular, a globally spanning low latency access control system is nothing short of a superpower.
+"Spice" from the space saga “Dune” makes it possible to safely travel to other planets and grants superhuman powers.
+For cloud based services a globally spanning low latency access control system is nothing short of a superpower.

-At Ory, we knew we had to unlock this superpower as well!
+At Ory, we knew we had to unlock this superpower free and open for everyone!

 With the previous approach based on [OPA](https://www.openpolicyagent.org/) prior to 2019, Ory Keto reached some boundary conditions in both complexity and